It wasn’t easy for the United States to become the country we know today.

 A 221 feet (67 meters) tall granite monument was constructed on the battle site.

 Although the monument is known as Bunker Hill Monument, it was erected on Breed’s Hill.

 Its name is as misleading as the name of the battle itself.
 Breed’s Hill was the place where most fighting took place and it is also where the monument is standing today.

 The monument was constructed between 1825 and 1843 and was renovated in 2007 with a cost of over $3.7 million.

 Tony Malanowski directed a movie about the Battle of Bunker Hill in 2009.

-The video “The Battle of Bunker Hill” was shot as a documentary film.
+The video “The Battle of Bunker Hill” was shot like a documentary film.

-Due to the amount of letters and information we know about this battle, the movie is widely considered accurate to actual events.
+Due to the number of letters and information we know about this battle, the movie is widely considered accurate to actual events.

-So it could be informative video for you to watch if you need to widen your knowledge on the battle!
+So it could be an informative video for you to watch if you need to widen your knowledge of the battle!